Spathiphyllum is a genus of about 40 species, including among others and the Spathiphyllum wallisii or Peace Lily.

 Etymology of the Genus Name

-The name of the genus Spathiphyllum is the highly vivid Neo-Latin version of two words of Ancient Greek language, ‘σπάθη’ (Indo-European root *sph₂-dʰ–), means sword and ‘φύλλον’, means leave – aptly describing the special shape of the flowers.
+The name of the genus Spathiphyllum is the highly vivid Neo-Latin version of two words of Ancient Greek language, ‘σπάθη’ (Indo-European root *sph₂-dʰ–), means sword and ‘φύλλον’, means leaf – aptly describing the special shape of the flowers.

-… Is it enough obvious that a sword can not be a Peace Lily ?
+… Is it enough obvious that a sword can not be a Peace Lily?

 Etymology of the Species Name